PRADIP057/Advanced-technique-for-Housing-price-Prediction-/README.md

 The selected tree-based model(Bagging Regressor) achieved an impressive R2 score of 0.9716 on training and 0.895 on testing data, outperforming other contenders.
 Similarly, the chosen non-tree-based model(SVR) demonstrated superior predictive capabilities with R2 score of 0.897 on training and 0.905 on testing data.
--- Here RMSE of Non tree-based models is seems to less because Features were scaled ind transformed and then RMSE is calculated.
+-- Here RMSE of Non tree-based models seems too low but it is not less because Features were scaled and transformed using various methods to make the distribution of features more normally distributed and then RMSE is calculated. where as in Tree based model no scaling and transformation was carried out.

 ## Instructions for Replication